 The awards offered by the Croucher Foundation Limited are intended to enable applicants who are permanent residents of Hong Kong to devote themselves to a period of full-time research in natural sciences, medicine or technology in approved academic institutions outside Hong Kong.

-These are educational awards for graduates who obtained their doctoral degrees after September 2019, and not primarily meant as grants for enabling a university or institution to employ research personnel for research projects.
+These are educational awards for graduates who obtained their doctoral degrees after September 2020.
+It is worth noting that these awards are not primarily meant as grants for enabling a university or institution to employ research personnel for research projects.
 Some Fellowships are also available for fully qualified medical doctors who wish to pursue research under a speciality.